Delta-9 Drink Side Effects: What to Expect and How to Avoid Them

 What to Do If You Drank Too Much

 If you accidentally drank too much and are currently feeling anxious, dizzy, or uncomfortably high, do not panic.
-It is impossible to fatally overdose on THC.
-You are safe, and this feeling is entirely temporary.
+You are safe; keep reminding yourself that this feeling is entirely temporary.
+Here is how to calm down:

 Change Your Environment: